-10. We have derived the MOD estimates on the basis of the Government's latest forecast of trend rate of change in the prices of public sector building and construction output for the period from 2004 to 2008.
-We will deliver the lighting works and the overall multi-media system by two separate fixed-price lump-sum contracts because we can clearly define the scope of works in advance, leaving little room for uncertainty.
-The contracts will not provide for price adjustments because the contract period will not exceed 21 months.

-11. We estimate the annual recurrent expenditure for the three government buildings to be \$170,000.
+- 11. We have derived the MOD estimates on the basis of the Government's latest forecast of trend rate of change in the prices of public sector building and construction output for the period from 2004 to 2008.
+We propose to entrust the proposed lighting works to the Electrical and Mechanical Services Department in view of the Department's familiarity with the existing electrical and mechanical systems/networks of the three participating government buildings and their experience gained from phase 1 of the Plan.
+We will deliver the lighting works and the overall multi-media system by fixed-price lump-sum contracts because we can clearly define the scope of works in advance, leaving little room for uncertainty.
+The contracts will not provide for price adjustments because the contract period will not exceed 21 months. - 12.
+We estimate the annual recurrent expenditure for the three government buildings to be \$170,000.